omeka/classic-enduser/docs/Admin/Appearance/Themes.md

 [Themes determine the the look and feel](https://omeka.org/classic/themes/){target=_blank} of the public side of your Omeka site.
 Browse our themes and our [showcase directory](https://omeka.org/classic/showcase/){target=_blank} to see the variety of designs and customizations available to you.

-Most themes have a number of settings which can be customized in the admin dashboard by superusers of the site.
+Most themes have a number of settings that can be customized in the admin dashboard.
 If you want to further customize a theme, or create your own, you can do so by editing the [files on the server side](https://omeka.readthedocs.io/en/latest/Tutorials/index.html#public-themes){target=_blank}.

 There is a screencast that covers theme selection and customization, as well as navigation and other appearance settings:

 <div style="padding:49.51% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/103132986?h=281e743414" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <p><a href="https://vimeo.com/103132986">Omeka Classic: Modifying Appearance</a> from <a href="https://vimeo.com/omeka">Omeka</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-Installing a Theme
+Installing a theme
 -----------------------------------------------------------------
 Watch the [screencast](https://vimeo.com/153819886){target=_blank} demonstrating the process of installing plugins and themes (with close-captioning):